malectro/blog/content/blog/ff-magic.md

 But at 12 years old none of these details were apparent to me.
 I was simply at the right age to have enjoyed the basic goals and lo-res sprites of NES platformers and then watched video games grow up as I did.
 Adding complexity here and there, rising in ambition and scope.
 It felt both natural and magical.

 And I was at the right age to be completely engrossed in FF7.
-For months I wandered through middle school in a daze, doodling images of cyber-punk machinery, and desperate to get home and pick up where I'd left off.
+For months I wandered through middle school in a daze, doodling images of cyber-punk machinery and desperate to get home and pick up where I'd left off.
 On the weekends I would spring out of bed at 6am, unconciously skirting the limits my parents had set on playtime.

 It was imperative to me to dissect every piece of lore, scour every corner of its map, and tear apart each meticulously crafted pre-rendered background [^1].
 As an adult I frequently question the value of my chosen activities.
 Is sitting here watching The Good Place the best use of my time?
 Is writing about a video game I liked once a crass exercise in poptimism?